DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 code-commit will enforce programatically that an LLM cannot modify any of the listed critical files, and will also ensure that the LLM cannot do any path traversal (using characters like '/../' in the filepath) and cannot modify any files outside of the directory that code-commit is running from.
+It will also enforce that no files from the following folders will ever be provided as context to the LLM: app-data/, agent-state/, agent-config/

 To protect the user against losing unsafe changes, the committing-code workflow will fail with an error if the git repo contains uncommited changes in any